 The Minor in Horticulture for doctoral students in other graduate programs at WSU requires that at least one member of the student's Faculty Advisory Committee be a member of the Horticulture Graduate Faculty.
 The Program of Study must include 12 hours of graded graduate credits earned at WSU, with 6 hours of those credits being Hort 5xx, in addition to one credit of Hort 510, Graduate Seminar, presented near the conclusion of the student's graduate program.
 The graduate student must also attend at least one semester of Hort 509, Seminar, per academic year, and is strongly encouraged to participate in the statewide tour for Horticulture graduate students.
 The Program of Study, indicating the Minor in Horticulture, must be approved by the Horticulture Program Director.
-The Horticulture Graduate Faculty member on the student's Advisory Committee will determine if there are horticultural research components that are required to fulfill the Graduate School, are applicable.
+The Horticulture Graduate Faculty member on the student's Advisory Committee will determine if there are horticultural research components that are required to fulfill the Graduate Minor in Horticulture and if oral and/or written examination questions, as outlined by the Graduate School, are applicable.
 A written statement outlining these requirements, signed by the graduate student, the Horticulture Faculty member, and the Program Director will be filed with the Academic Coordinator.